 Kinga Gál echoed these sentiments, stating that voters across Europe are demanding stronger protection of national borders, particularly in response to the ongoing migration crisis.
 She added that while many citizens support European cooperation, they oppose an EU that oversteps its competencies and punishes member states for pursuing their own sovereign policies.

-Political Impact and Challenges
+Political impact and challenges

 The formation of Patriots for Europe has raised concerns among the EU’s mainstream political groups, who have previously employed tactics to block far-right parties from gaining influential positions in the European Parliament.
 During the last parliamentary session, similar far-right groups, such as the National Rally’s participation in the Identity and Democracy group, were effectively sidelined from key posts.
 The Patriots for Europe could face similar obstacles this time around, as mainstream parties may refuse to endorse their candidates for important parliamentary positions.